 Pay close attention to the human factor.
 Critical path analysis and project management tools can be really helpful in administering and managing projects.
 The dependencies that you put on your project are usually fairly easy to grasp.
 Thus, the formal critical path for small projects is often obvious enough for project managers and for project management software.
 Project management tools are helpful in the visualization of the schedule, and in quick calculation of an approximate end date when there are estimates in place.
-However, they are not a substitute for the “human factor.”
-Experienced project managers know that tools are important, but they always remember that they are dealing with human beings when planning project tasks, deadlines, milestones and implementation dates.
+However, they are not a substitute for the "human factor."
+Experienced project managers know that tools are important, but they always remember that they are dealing with human beings when planning project tasks, deadlines, milestones, and implementation dates.
 This human factor should be taken into consideration when creating your project schedule.

 I already mentioned the “resource critical path” method earlier in the post series.
 Another method that can complement your use of the critical path method and help you deal with resource constraints is called the critical chain.
 The Critical Chain Method (CCM) is a way of planning and managing projects that puts the main emphasis on the resources required to execute project tasks.
 A critical chain tends to keep the resources levelly loaded, but it requires them to be flexible in their start times and to quickly switch between tasks and task chains to keep the whole project on schedule.
 Dependencies used to determine the critical chain include both logical, hands-off dependencies (where the output of the predecessor task is required to start the successor) and resource dependencies (where a task has to wait for a resource to finish work on another task).
-The identification of the critical chain uses a network of tasks with “aggressive but achievable” estimates that is first “resource leveled” against a finite set of resources.
+The identification of the critical chain uses a network of tasks with "aggressive but achievable" estimates that is first "resource leveled" against a finite set of resources.
 What is resource leveling in project management?
 It's the act of adjusting the start or end dates of a project based on resource constraints.

 Involve your team in the planning process.
 The people doing the work should be actively involved in scheduling.
 They're motivated to get it right.
 They have the skills to understand the dependencies, and they need to accept the schedule.
 It also is helpful to involve your stakeholders and clients.
 They can provide you with valuable insights on when they need the project to be completed, etc.